Authentic Cajun Gumbo

 - 1 lb boneless/skinless chicken thighs, cut into pieces

-- 3 teaspoons Cajun seasoning, divided, plus more to taste
+- 3 teaspoons Creole Cajun Seasoning– homemade or store-bought, divided, plus more to taste

 - 12 ounces andouille sausage, sliced into rounds